GLOUCESTER COUNTY VOCATIONAL TECHNICAL PRINCIPALS AND SUPERVISORS ASSOCIATION

-ARTICLE XVIThe Board and GCVTPSA agree to the following guide for starting salary for new employees covered under this Agreement:
+ARTICLE XVIIThe Board and GCVTPSA agree to the following guide for starting salaries for new employees covered under this Agreement:

 GCVTPSA SALARY GUIDE

-A. Salaries will increase 4.5% for each year of the term of the contract.
+A. Salaries will increase 4.5% for each of the first two years of the term of the contract and 4.25% for the third year of the contract.

-ARTICLE XVIIThrough the life of the contract the salary guide provides for longevity increments for members of the GCVTPSA as follows:
+ARTICLE XVIIIThrough the life of the contract, the salary guide provides for longevity increments for members of the GCVTPSA as follows:

 $350 after three (3) years in District